 Soon, you’ll have a decent checklist of all the important things that you do (which includes must-do and want-to-do).
-By the way, if you use a system of prioritization like the Eisenhower Priority Matrix, the things that you want to do are your Quadrant 2 activities, while the things that you must do are your Quadrant 1 activities.
+By the way, if you use a system of prioritization like the Eisenhower Priority Matrix, the things that you want to do are your Quadrant 2 activities.
+In comparison, the things that you must do are your Quadrant 1 activities.

 Keep The Checklists In Your Face

 After you complete all the lists, display them in the physical locations that make sense.
-For example, your “Get out the door” checklist might be literally placed near the exit door, just as you saw mine in the image above.
-Your “Evening routine” checklist might be placed near your bed.
+For example, you may place your “Get out the door” checklist literally near the exit door, just as mine in the image above.
+You can place your “Evening routine” checklist near your bed.
 Make it easy and accessible.

 By the way, from a practical perspective, as you can see in my image, I have purchased about 10 of those clipboards and 10 chain pens.
 I hung the clipboards on the wall and glued the pen holder next to them.
-In the case of my car-checklist, I glued the pen on the back of the clipboard so it’s always there with it.
+In the case of my car-checklist, I glued the pen on the back of the clipboard, so it’s always there with it.
 When I go shopping, I use that same clipboard for my shopping checklist.
-The clipboard is very handy because I can put a bunch of pre-printed checklists and remove the ones that are done.
+I find the clipboard very handy because I can have a bunch of pre-printed checklists clipped and remove the ones that I complete.
 The pen near the clipboard at all times means that I can never give myself the excuse of not having a pen in my vicinity.
 This is as “keep it simple” as possible, but it’s also very effective.

 With the list in your path at all times, begin checking items off the list day by day.
 Don’t stop for at least ninety days, which is the minimum amount of time it takes to establish a habit.
-My suggestion is to keep using the lists even longer, maybe a full year.
+My suggestion is to keep using the lists even longer, maybe an entire year.

 I guarantee that you will see a significant change in your day.
 You will accomplish more, and you will have less anxiety during the day, which will give you the headspace to take on other things.
 Now, the idea is not to get more and more stuff on your plate.
-The idea is to make sure that the important things are on your plate and that they get done.
+The idea is to make sure that the important things are on your plate and you complete them.
 In time, you will literally feel like you are creating time that you didn’t have before.